Hazelwood School: 1950s and 1960s

 Throughout the 1950s, there were 70 boys boarding at Hazelwood.
 Despite the healthy numbers on roll, post-war austerity and rebuilding, necessitated by wartime bombing, meant that the school fell on hard times.

-In 1962, Godfrey R V 'Tim' Dowling (b.
-1917) bought the school and merged with his own school, Bickley Hall, Bromley.
-The school mottos also merged, resulting in the double badge emblem.
+In 1962, Godfrey R V "Tim" Dowling (born 1917) bought the school and merged with his own school, Bickley Hall, Bromley.
+The school mottoes also merged, resulting in the double badge emblem.

 The school remained privately owned by Mr Dowling until 1968 when it became a registered charity and was incorporated as a limited company.
-The newly formed Board of Trustees / Governors bought the freehold from the Dowlings.
-Mr Dowling remained as Head until his retirement in 1974.
+The newly formed board of trustees / governors bought the freehold from the Dowlings.
+Mr Dowling remained as head until his retirement in 1974.

 1970s

 In 1972, Mr Dowling oversaw the completion of a series of new buildings to the site.
 A multi-purpose hall replaced the 1940s cricket pavilion and fives court.
 This was used as a gymnasium, dining hall, music room and kitchen space, with three classrooms, library and staff room upstairs.
 More classrooms were built in front and to the side of the main Victorian building.

-In the late 1970s, new Headmaster Mr Bawtree had Chestnut cottage adapted for use as a pre-preparatory school for children aged 5–7 years.
+In the late 1970s, new headmaster Mr Bawtree had Chestnut cottage adapted for use as a pre-preparatory school for children aged 5–7 years.
 Oak cottage continued to be used staff accommodation and all boarders were moved to the main Victorian building.
 In 1979, two lower tennis courts were added.

-With a new pre-prep. and the admittance of girls, the number of pupils on roll rose considerably during this period.
-A new House System was established in 1976: four Houses named after past Hazelwood Headmasters: Baily, Irving, Parry and Dowling.
+With a new pre-prep and the admittance of girls, the number of pupils on roll rose considerably during this period.
+A new house system was established in 1976: the four houses were named after past Hazelwood headmasters: Baily, Irving, Parry and Dowling.